Why is Bitcoin a unique monetary system? How does it work? Why should you care?

 A great way to keep up with current events.
 Quality podcasts provide high signal / low noise digestible information.

 Long-form thought pieces go into far greater detail than you'll find via other mediums.
-Quality blog posts expand our understanding of Bitcoin via theses and analysis.
+Quality blog posts expand our understanding via theses and analysis.

-It's not a great medium for nuanced discussion, but Twitter is a great way to track news and sentiment.
+It's not a great medium for nuanced discussion, but Twitter is an easy way to track news and sentiment.

-Financial systems are complex and and there are a variety of use cases for Bitcoin.
+Financial systems are complex and there are a variety of use cases for this system.
 As a result there are a variety of perspectives for why investing in BTC may be a prudent decision.

 If you want to use bitcoin you must first own some.
 You can exchange other money for BTC or you can earn it by selling goods & services.
 A variety of platforms are available for both buying & earning.

-WARNING: a great way to lose your bitcoins is by playing the trading game as an amateur!
-Don't invest more into bitcoin than you can afford to lose.
-Don't trade more bitcoin than you are willing to lose, either!
+WARNING: a great way to lose your money is by playing the trading game as an amateur!
+Don't invest more into BTC than you can afford to lose.
+Don't trade more BTC than you are willing to lose, either!

-Today innumerable merchants will accept bitcoin in return for goods and services.
-Many tools are available for merchants to integrate bitcoin payments into their systems.
+Today innumerable merchants accept BTC in return for goods and services.
+Many tools are available for merchants to integrate cryptocurrency payments into their systems.